staylorx/id_registry/README.md

 - `void clear()`: Clears all registrations.
 - `void setValidator(String idType, bool Function({required String value}) validator)`: Sets a validator function for an idType.
 - `void setValidatorFromIdValidator(String idType, IdValidator validator)`: Sets a validator instance for an idType.
+- `void registerIdTypeGenerator(String idType, IdGeneratorType type)`: Registers a generator type for an idType.
+- `Future<String> generateId(String idType)`: Generates a unique ID for the idType using the registered generator.

 ### IdValidator